-Shipston Cycling Club organises group rides every Sunday (weather permitting), meeting at Shipston Leisure Centre.
+Shipston Cycling Club organises group rides every Sunday (weather permitting), meeting at the Bridge car park in Shipston on Stour.
 There are also regular training rides on Tuesday evenings and some Saturdays, plus social rides on Thursdays in the summer months.
 The Tuesday night rides are very weather sensitive in the dark as safety is paramount at all times but more regular during the lighter months of the year.

 All rides are covered by our generic risk assessment which you’ll find here, and below you’ll find some tips for safe group riding.

 - Follow the Highway Code at all times – it applies to ALL road-users